 Basic concepts of computer algebra systems and how they can be used to enhance the study of mathematics.
-Maple V will be the primary CAS used and the course will consist of a series of projects in Precalculus, Calculus, and Linear Algebra which will show the power of using CAS Prerequisite: MAT 2351.
-Three semester hours
+Maple will be the primary CAS used and the course will consist of a series of projects in Precalculus, Calculus, and Linear Algebra which will show the power of using CAS.